IHT & Estate Planning

 This is a difficult area of law and specialist legal advice should be taken where the domicile status is relevant.

-An individual who is not domiciled in the UK is not liable to IHT on any of their property which is situated outside the UK (excluded property).
-Similarly, non-UK situated property held in a trust is excluded property if the settlor was not domiciled (or deemed domiciled) at the time the property became comprised in the trust (an ‘excluded property’ trust).
-Therefore, it was the case that a UK residential property which was held by such an individual through an overseas company, trust or similar structure, would be treated as situated outside the UK and therefore outside the scope of IHT.
+An individual who was not domiciled in the UK was not liable to IHT on any of their property situated outside the UK (excluded property).
+Similarly, non-UK situated property held in a trust was excluded property if the settlor was not domiciled (or deemed domiciled) at the time the property became comprised in the trust (an ‘excluded property’ trust).

 Submit your details and your question and one of your Account Managers will be in touch.